peckjd/cpsc318/lab07/README.md

     - You will need to restart the containers using docker-compose after adding the health checks
         - `docker-compose up -d` or `docker-compose up -d --force-recreate`

-## Questions

-- There are no questions for this lab

-## OQE
+## Submission Instructions

-- Submit your wordpress docker-compose file to Canvas.
+- Submit your wordpress docker-compose file to Canvas as a yml file.
     - Include a link to your docker hub profile as a comment
 - Submit an additional document comparing and contrasting the 4 installation techniques we've used for installing Wordpress: manually, scripted with Bash, configuration management with Ansible, and using containers.
 Include scenarios where a system administrator might choose to implement each option or a hybrid of 2 or more approaches.
-    - This document must be at least 250 words in length.
+    - This document must be at least 250 words in length
+    - This document must be a doc, docx, txt, or pdf file.

 ## Snapshot